AgentDyn: Are Your Agent Security Defenses Deployable in Real-World Dynamic Environments?

 \textit{Lack of Helpful Instructions.} Current benchmark environments are mostly simplistic and rarely contain benign or helpful instructions within third-party data.
-This enables another shortcut for defenses: they can attain high security simply by flagging and ignoring any instruction from the external environment.
-However, in real-world environments, injection instructions are typically sparse, and most third-party instructions, such as a ``Please log in first'' prompt on a checkout page, are benign and helpful for task completion~\cite{webarena}.
+This enables another shortcut for defenses: they can attain high security while maintaining high utility simply by flagging and ignoring any instruction from the external environment.
+However, in real-world environments, injection instructions are typically sparse, and most third-party instructions, such as a ``Please log in first'' prompt on a checkout page, are benign and helpful for task completion~\cite{webarena} (as illustrated in Figure~\ref{fig:overview}).
 Blindly ignoring all such instructions can therefore cause substantial loss of functionality.
 Moreover, whether an instruction is benign or malicious is frequently context-dependent.
 The same instruction may be trustworthy or malicious depending on where it appears.
 For instance, an instruction presented within official UI components is generally more reliable than text located in a user-review section.
-As a result, the capability of agentic systems to discriminate between helpful and injection instructions remains largely unevaluated.
+Thus, existing benchmarks may create a false sense of deployability.

 \textit{Simplistic User Tasks.} A further limitation of existing benchmarks is that user tasks are often overly simplistic.
 We characterize task complexity along three dimensions: trajectory length, tool scale, and the number of application scenarios involved.
 In widely used agent security benchmarks~\cite{injecagent, asb, agentdojo}, most tasks require only 1--3 steps to complete, involve just 1--2 applications, and are equipped with no more than 20 tools (see Table~\ref{tab:bench_compare}).
 In contrast, real-world tasks typically demand longer action sequences and coordination across multiple platforms.
 Such oversimplified tasks, therefore, limit our ability to evaluate a defense’s effectiveness and robustness under complex, long-horizon execution.